The meaning of animals in dreams according to indigenous traditions

 The Raven: Transformation and Mystery

-The raven holds a special place in many Indigenous stories.
-It is often associated with transformation and transitions between different realities.
+The raven holds a special place in many Indigenous narratives.
+It is often associated with transformation and passages between different realities.
 In dreams, the raven can represent a period of change.

-The coyote often appears in traditional stories as a complex character.
+The coyote often appears in traditional narratives as a complex character.
 In dreams, the coyote can symbolize the need to learn through mistakes and experiences.

 The turtle is an important symbol in many Indigenous cultures.
 It represents the Earth, stability, and patience.
 In dreams, the turtle can symbolize wisdom and perseverance.